influxdata/docs-v2/content/v2.0/telegraf-configs/create.md

 ---
 title: Create a Telegraf configuration
 description: >
-  Use the InfluxDB UI and the [`influx` CLI](/v2.0/reference/cli/influx/) to create new InfluxDB Telegraf configurations.
+  Use the InfluxDB UI or the [`influx` CLI](/v2.0/reference/cli/influx/) to create an Telegraf configuration.
 weight: 101
 menu:
   v2_0: